 “Composing’s one thing, performing’s another, listening’s a third.
 What can they have to do with each other?” —John Cage

-My work as a composer and a computer music researcher creates new connections among composers, performers, and listeners, using technology to experiment with the ways in which music is created, performed, and heard.
+My work as a composer and a computer music researcher creates new connections among composers, performers, and listeners, using technology to experiment with the ways in which we create, perform, hear, and learn about music.

 Music Technology MOOC

-I am once again offering an introductory music technology course online via Coursera.
-This free, non-credit six-week online course covers music technology as a creative practice and a technical pursuit, with a focus on using the Reaper digital audio workstation software and the EarSketch music coding environment.
+My introductory music technology course is now available online via Coursera.
+This free online course covers music technology as a creative practice and a technical pursuit, with a focus on using the Reaper digital audio workstation software and the EarSketch music coding environment.
+It is an on-demand course, so you can take it any time and learn at your own pace.

-The course begins on October 6, 2014.
-To learn more and sign up, visit https://www.coursera.org/course/musictech.
+To learn more and sign up, visit https://www.coursera.org/learn/music-technology/.

 Online EP: Grow Old